McLaren MP4/8

 The McLaren MP4/8 was the Formula One car with which the McLaren team competed in the 1993 Formula One World Championship.
-The car was designed by Neil Oatley around advanced electronics technology; including a semi-automatic transmission (which could be switched over to fully-automatic), active suspension, two-way telemetry, and traction control systems, that were developed in conjunction with McLaren shareholder Techniques d'Avant Garde (TAG).
+The car was designed by Neil Oatley around advanced electronics technology including a semi-automatic transmission (which could be switched over to fully automatic), active suspension, two-way telemetry, and traction control systems, that were developed in conjunction with McLaren shareholder Techniques d'Avant Garde (TAG).
 It was powered by the 3.5-litre Ford HBD7 V8 engine and was the first McLaren to feature barge boards.
-The McLaren MP4/8 was also first Ford-powered McLaren car since McLaren MP4/1C in 1983.
+This was also the first Ford-powered McLaren car since the MP4/1C in 1983.